zoomix/ionic_feeder/README.md

 * Spinner spins forever on new installations. (bug - fixed a while ago.)
 * Sometimes we receive a double click on a button / phantom click. (bug - fixed a while ago.)
 * Sometimes a store gets 0 duration even though the timer was on. (bug - fixed a while ago.)
+* Scroll box size to small.
+Can't scroll when there are no times. (bug)

 ##Used plugins